 SEO Keyword Research Strategies

 Now it’s down to the analysis part of keyword analysis.
 There are many approaches from using tools to pure grunt work.
 The best strategy, however, is a combined effort in every direction to single out the best possible keywords.

 Establishing Your Niche

 This is more of an essential step than a strategy.
 When analyzing keywords, it’s important to know where to focus your efforts.
 For example, if you own a bakery you shouldn’t be looking at keywords about business and finance.
 A good way to do so is to write down all your operations, services and products.
 Any word that isn’t mentioned in there probably shouldn’t be bothered with.
 Take it a step further and find even more specific keywords by figuring out what you offer that is different from everyone else.

-Having niche is beneficial because when someone searches for something that specific they are definitely looking for what you have.
-Also the competition is probably less than using general keywords.
+Having a niche is beneficial because when someone searches for something that specific they are definitely looking for what you have.
+Also, the competition is probably less than using general keywords.
 For example: “Best French toast” is a better keyword to use than “Best bread” although bread is more conclusive and general.

 Google Keyword Analysis

 An essential tool for keyword research is Google’s keyword planner.
 It’s a free tool designed to help Google AdWords users pick which keywords to choose for their ads.
 But it’s used by everyone for its massive amount of data on keywords.
 The first step is to create a free AdWords account.
 Then from the tools menu choose the keyword planner.
 This tool allows you to utilize Google’s massive search data.
 This is the best way to check for keyword search volume and competition and lots of other parameters.